hobsonschoice/hobson-knowledge-base/README.md

 4. Confirm your decision by clicking "Yes, Deactivate."

 Your account will be deactivated, and you will no longer have access to the platform.
 To reactivate, contact support.

+---

+# Adding a Property

+To create a new property you must start with the lease document.
+Go to "Documents" and then choose the upload option and upload your lease document.
+Once it's uploaded Hobson will extract and enrich the property address as part of its file processing.
+Once the file has been processed and it's status has updated it can then be queried.